jhustles/homework6_Python_API/README.md

 # Project Title

-Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+I always follow the weather.
+So one day, I dedicded to do create a Python script to analyze and visualize the weather of 500+ cities across the world of varying distance from the equator.

 ## Getting Started